OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 A package of a certain MOSH includes the following.

-NOTE: The query may give the option to load submodules (other included MOSHs) or just link to them.
+NOTE 1: The query may give the option to load submodules (other included MOSHs) or just link to them.
 In case of loading them, naturally the same requirements apply as for any other MOSH.

+NOTE 2: Packages may be (most likely) incomplete.
+Empty fields are gaps in the resulting package.

 - general information
   - get version of metadata standard used